-The RAIDWatch module which manages and monitors a RAID controller and receives RAIDWatch Manager commands via the RAID Agent.
+The RAIDWatch module that manages and monitors a RAID controller and receives RAIDWatch Manager commands via the RAID Agent.

 RAID Agent comes embedded with RAID array firmware.
-RAID Agent can also be manually installed onto a server which is directly-attached with a RAID array and communicates with it using the in-band protocols.
+RAID Agent can also be manually installed onto a server that is directly-attached with a RAID array and communicates with it using the inband protocols.
 See description of in-band.